-Staff Analysis: Section 367.0816, F.S., requires rates to be reduced immediately following the expiration of the four-year amortization period by the amount of the rate case expense previously included in the rates.
-The reduction will reflect the removal of revenues associated with the amortization of rate case expense, the associated return included in working capital, and the gross-up for regulatory assessment fees which is \$8,717.
-The decreased revenue will result in the rate reduction recommended by staff on Schedule No. 2.
+Section 367.0816, F.S., requires rates to be reduced immediately following the expiration of the four-year amortization period by the amount of the rate case expense previously included in the rates.
+The reduction will reflect the removal of revenues associated with the amortization of rate case expense, the associated return included in working capital, and the gross-up for regulatory assessment fees, which is \$8,717.
+The decreased revenue will result in the rate reduction approved as noted on Schedule No. 2.

-The Utility should be required to file revised tariff sheets and a proposed customer notice to reflect the Commission-approved rates.
-The approved rates should be effective for service rendered on or after the stamped approval date of the revised tariff sheets pursuant to Rule 25-40.475(1), F.A.C.
-The rates should not be implemented until staff has approved the proposed customer notice.
-Labrador should provide proof of the date notice was given no less than 10 days after the date of the notice.
+The utility shall file revised tariff sheets and a proposed customer notice to reflect our approved rates.
+The approved rates shall be effective for service rendered on or after the stamped approval date of the revised tariff sheets pursuant to Rule 25-40.475(1), F.A.C.
+The rates shall not be implemented until our staff has approved the proposed customer notice.
+Alafaya shall provide proof of the date notice was given no less than 10 days after the date of the notice.

-If the Utility files this reduction in conjunction with a price index or pass-through rate adjustment, separate data should be filed for the price index and/or pass-through increase or decrease, and for the reduction in the rates due to the amortized rate case expense.
+If the utility files this reduction in conjunction with a price index or pass-through rate adjustment, separate data shall be filed for the price index and/or pass-through increase or decrease, and for the reduction in the rates due to the amortized rate case expense.